Antelope Island State Park

 1967: Geology of Antelope Island Davis County, Utah pg.
 131. In 1967, the Utah Department of Transportation (UDOT) investigated two potential sources of sand and gravel on the northern part of the island for the use of the construction of the causeway from Syracuse to Antelope Island.
 Material from this deposit, at least until 1969, was used as fill on the causeway

 1979: Geology of Antelope Island Davis County, Utah pg.
-134. In 1979 and 1980 about 16 million cubic yards of material were excavated from this part of the island for interstate highway construction.
+134. In 1979 and 1980, about 16 million cubic yards of material were excavated from this part of the island for interstate highway construction.
 The excavation essentially removed the top 10 to 15 feet of surficial deposits.
-The material was loaded onto a 13 -mile-long conveyor belt and carried southeasterly to a stockpile and loading facility near 5600 West and the I-80 route west of Salt Lake City.
-At the time, this conveyer belt system was the longest ever built in the world.
+The material was loaded onto a 13 -mile-long conveyor belt and carried southeast to a stockpile and loading facility near 5600 West and the I-80 route west of Salt Lake City.
+At the time, this conveyor belt system was the longest ever built in the world.
 The excavated areas were graded, contoured, and revegetated.